 There is light at the end of the tunnel

 Maybe too late, but sooner or later he will be exposed as incompetent.
-Then it turns out that he cannot fulfil the specified and requested performance at all.
+Then it turns out that he cannot fulfill the specified and requested performance at all.
 Or that he punched far above his weight.
-But of course it is always another person’s mistake according to the narcissist.
+But of course, it is always another person’s mistake according to the narcissist.

 Secondly, because of his charisma, he will talk very nicely to and about his management and the company.
-He will go at length to accomplish what is asked from him.
-However, when management, even the highest position, makes a decision which he considers is not in his favour, he will go his own way immediately and start looking for another job.
+He will go at length to accomplish what is asked of him.
+However, when management, even the highest position, makes a decision that he considers is not in his favor, he will go his own way immediately and start looking for another job.
 No two ways about it!

 Narcissism is here to stay, so you better cope with it.
 Accept it as the new ADHD or the new autism.
 It is only natural that we like to label things so that they become nice and orderly.
 That bully of a boss you encountered?
 That’s just a narcissist!
 Because once you bombard him to be a patient, he is a lot less threatening.

 But do not delude yourself, especially in a work situation where your dependency is on a boss or bosses.
-With the help of above explanations, you can now discover a real narcissist, in which case you would need to adapt your strategies.
-Just realise that, being what they are, it will be very difficult (not impossible) to turn things around.
-Maybe you praise him, maybe you show vulnerability or that you are dependent on him.
+With the help of the above explanations, you can now discover a real narcissist, in which case you would need to adapt your strategies.
+Just realize that being what they are, it will be very difficult (not impossible) to turn things around.
+Maybe you praise him, maybe you show vulnerability or you are dependent on him.
 Or, if you have the time, you will wait until he falls into his own traps.

-I am a two-year member, created and founded two websites and I am on my way to success!
+I am a member since 2014, created and founded two websites and I am on my way to success!
 I have thoroughly reviewed WA and you can read how WA operates in detail here.
-Get started through the link in my review and you will have a one week Free membership, no commitments at all, so that you can make yourself acquainted with this unique, maybe once in a lifetime, opportunity.
+Get started through the link in my review and you will have a one-week Free membership, no commitments at all so that you can make yourself acquainted with this unique, maybe once in a lifetime, opportunity.